openintegrationhub/openintegrationhub/services/audit-log/README.md

 Stored Logs can be retrieved by authorized users through a simple REST API.
 The Audit Log offers several functions to filter and search through the accumulated logs.

 ## Technical description
-The Audit Log receives messages either via POST or by publishing them to the appropriate RabbitMQ exchange and topic.
+The Audit Log receives messages either via POST or by publishing them to the appropriate RabbitMQ exchange and topic, using the OIH Event Bus.
 Received logs will be stored in MongoDB instance.
 Retrieving logs can be done via a single GET endpoint with a variety of filters and options.
 See the provided Swagger-documentation for further information.

-Incoming messages are expected to adhere to the specified OIH message format:
+Incoming message payload is expected to adhere to the specified OIH message format:
 ```json
 {
   "service": "string",